How To Add Presets To Lightroom.

 This tutorial will show you how to add presets to Lightroom.
-Lightroom, from Adobe, is a great tool for improving your photos and has a number of presets already built in.
-But, as with most things, it can be improved by adding additional presets to give you more options when editing your photos.
+Lightroom, from Adobe, is a great tool for improving your photos and has some presets already built-in.
+But, as with most things, it can be improved by adding additional presets to give you more options when editing your photos…

 In fact, additional presets are available all over the web, some are free, some you have to join a mailing list for and some you have to pay for.
 To that end, a Google search of ‘Free Lightroom presets‘ will get you going.
 As usual, as with anything you download, check it for viruses before opening!